Pratyush639/Xbox-Series-X/README.md

 # Xbox-Series-X
- Created a short animation of Xbox Seriex X.
+ Created a short animation of Xbox Seriex X. @Microsoft

  Utilizing Blender 4.3.2 for 3D modeling, background, lighting, texturing, and environment designing and used Davici Resolve for sound effects.